![]() |

 In the smart home buffer batteries are used.

-Originally, we had an array of parallel 12V 6 cell lead acid batteries.
-It summed up to about 12V 200Ah featuring a buffer for about 1 kWh.
-The usable buffer capacity of the batteries formerly used in cars and glider starting winches was much lower, due to the old age and the principal limits of lead acid accumulators.
+Originally, we had an array of parallel 12V (6 cell) lead acid batteries.
+It summed up to about 200Ah and should allow buffering 1 kWh.
+The usable capacity of the batteries formerly used in cars and glider starting winches was much less, due to the age and principal limits of lead acid accumulators.

-Since August 2014 all were replaced by one 12,8V 100Ah LiPoFe accumulator.
-In consequence all loading, keeping and unloading procedures had to be changed; the adapting to the other battery technology is ongoing.
+In August 2024 all were replaced by one and since February 2025 two 12,8V 100Ah LiPoFe accumulators (by ECO-WORTHY).
+In consequence all loading, keeping and unloading constants and procedures had to be changed.
+Their 200Ah now allow 1 real kWh and sometimes more.

 Battery voltage is measured at the battery clamps by an own MQTT device (using this software mqttHome.h, sweetHome2.c).
 It uses WLAN and has a 12V supply.
-It just "lives" on the battery and needs no further installation.
+It just "lives" directly on the battery at an own fuse needing no extra hardware.

 Minimum power from public electricity supplier to start discharging.